-A comprehensive and robust Peat Stability Assessment was undertaken for the Development and used to inform the design process including the siting of all proposed main infrastructure locations and drainage control measures.
+A comprehensive and robust Peat Stability Assessment was undertaken for the Site and used to inform the design process including the siting of all proposed main infrastructure locations and drainage control measures.
+A desk-stop study was undertaken for the Turbine Delivery Route and Grid Connection Route.
+This was considered sufficient due to the nature and scale of the works associated with these elements.
 The Peat Stability Assessment was informed by the Scottish Government's 2017 guidance document, Peat Landslide Hazard and Risk Assessments: Best Practice Guide for Proposed Electricity Generation Developments.
-Intrusive ground investigation works were carried out as part of the Peat Stability Assessment included peat depth probing, shear strength testing, ground augering/coring and trial pitting.
-The extensive suite of ground investigations, the robust peat stability assessment and the lessons learned from the Meenbog Wind Farm peat slide will ensure that the risk of such an event occurring during the construction, operation or decommissioning at the Development is minimised.
-Please see Chapter 8: Soils and Geology and Appendix 8.1 for more details.
+Intrusive ground investigation works were carried out as part of the Peat